mcramm/mcramm.github.io/_drafts/om-comparison.markdown

 <div class='highlight example' id="ex2"> </div>

+The next step is to add in the text-size slider.
+First, let\'s add the size to our application state:

 {% highlight clojure %}
     (def app-state (atom {:text "Some Text"
                           :size 15}))
 {% endhighlight %}

+Next we\'ll create another channel for manipulating this size:

 {% highlight clojure %}
     om/IInitState
     (init-state [this]
       {:comm {:string (chan)
               :size (chan)}})
 {% endhighlight %}

+We\'ll create another go block to update `:size` whenever we get a value off of this channel:

 {% highlight clojure %}
     om/IWillMount
     (will-mount [this]